outaagunga/documentation/writing_guide.md

 ## Ending / Impact Line
 Show significance or what comes next.
 > “Experts say such AI tools could reshape how smallholders cope with climate shocks.”
+.
+> Write a single-sentence closing line that clearly explains the immediate significance or potential future impact of [EVENT] on [AFFECTED GROUP, e.g., smallholders]
 ```

 ✅ *Keep under 300 words, use short paragraphs, avoid adjectives, follow AP style.*